Got a question? You're probably not alone!

 This collection is stored on the ground floor, next to the help desk, in two vedning machines.
 These machines require the use of you user-card.

-This collection can be fond on the first floor, in the old side of the building.
+This collection can be found on the first floor, in the south side of the building.

-The main collection spreads across floors 2 to 5, and across both the old and new sides of the building.
+The main collection spreads across floors 2 to 5, and across both the north and south sides of the building.
 On the ground floor, there is a guide on where each classmark is kept, and each floor will show which side of the building that classmark falls.